nus-cs2103-AY2223S1/tp/docs/ug-pages/viewing-residents.md

 Note:
 - Any input entered after the `reset` command will be ignored.
 - This command is different from the `list` command in that it does not affect the list of residents being displayed.
+However, both commands cause the full set of resident fields to be displayed in the table.

 [Back to Top](#back-to-menu)